EmilieAndreasen/cds-la-assignments/Assignment_1/README.md

 Overall, the CSV files do not provide great/deep insights on their own, but the extracted linguistic information does allow for a solid starting point for further future analyses.

 ## Discussion of Limitations and Possible Steps for Improvement
-This script provides insights into extracting linguistic features from text files using SpaCy.
+This script provides insights into extracting linguistic features from text files using `SpaCy`.
 However, certain limitations should be considered to further enhance the model's performance in the future.

-Firstly, this script relies on SpaCy and its English model (i.e., en_core_web_md), which may not be fully optimised for this specific corpus.
+Firstly, this script relies on `SpaCy` and its English model (i.e., `en_core_web_md`), which may not be fully optimised for this specific corpus.
 This could lead to potential problems or draw-backs when using it.
 To address this, fine-tuning could be used on the model.
 Additionally, a NER (i.e., named entity recognition) model could also be used to help improve performance.

 Another limitation to take into account, is that the script processes files sequentially, which may not be very efficient for larger datasets.
 This could be fixed by instead implementing parallel processing to reduce computation time and improve efficiency that way.